People who saw Roadshows were the Luckiest People...

 Funny Luck: Streisand won an Academy Award for Best Actress, tied with Katharine Hepburn for THE LION IN WINTER.
 Interestingly, Streisand was already a member of the Academy, and voted for herself.
 If she hadn't, only Hepburn would have won.

 Funny Sequel: Ray Stark had required Streisand to sign a multi-picture contract before making her movie debut, presumably at a substantially lower rate than she would be offered after FUNNY GIRL was released.
 Streisand was committed to do another picture for Stark, but reportedly refused to do a sequel to FUNNY GIRL, until Stark filed a lawsuit against her.
 When filming was completed, Streisand is said to have sent Stark a mirror with "Paid in Full" written on it in lipstick.
 Apparently filmed with a similar length as the original in mind, FUNNY LADY, was released in 1975 as a regular (non-roadshow) feature, after the studio demanded a lot of cuts.
-FUNNY LADY borrowed a couple things from STAR!, the movie that went head-to-head with FUNNY GIRL: Performer Garrett Lewis, (in a similar role) and at least one of Julie Andrews' costumes, (worn by a singer in Billy Rose's nightclub).
+FUNNY LADY borrowed a couple things from STAR!, the movie that went head-to-head with FUNNY GIRL: Talented performer Garrett Lewis, (in a similar role) and at least one of Julie Andrews' costumes, (worn by a singer in Billy Rose's nightclub).

 The premiere of FUNNY LADY at the new Kennedy Center in Washington, D.C., was covered in a TV special called FROM FUNNY GIRL TO FUNNY LADY.
 Host Dick Cavett joked that after FUNNY GIRL, and FUNNY LADY, the next one might be called "Funny Old Crock."
 When Streisand was introduced, she shot back "Funny Grandma, Dick!"
 Asked if she missed the stage, Streisand said she liked that she could entertain people with movies, "while I'm home in the tub."

 Funny Coincidence: While working in a studio store, circa 2000, a former laserdisc producer, and future webmaster was chatting about DVDs with a customer from Columbia Tri-Star Home Video.
-He didn't like the way most roadshow movies are like software on DVD, and said that he would make the DVD menu for FUNNY GIRL look like a theatre marquee...
+He didn't like the way most roadshow movies are presented like software on DVD, and said that he would make the DVD menu for FUNNY GIRL look like a theatre marquee...

 * Do you know what the other movie is?

-Image Research by Greg Michael Pasqua
+Additional Image Research by Greg Michael Pasqua

-Images © Columbia Pictures
+Film Images © Columbia Pictures